All Episodes

 And this health care bill is going to be mandated spending.

-Regardless of the budget circumstances, regardless that you can't cut it.
+They can't cut it, regardless of the budget circumstances, regardless that you can't cut it.

-You watch these guys are going to go for the military budget and they're going to slash it, and we see it in the lack of concern in Afghanistan, the lack of concern in Iraq, the lack of concern over Major Hassan.
+And we see it in the lack of concern in Afghanistan, the lack of concern in Iraq, the lack of concern over Major Hassan.

-These guys that run this country are going to pare the military down to a bare minimum size they think we can get away with.
+These guys that run this country are going to pare the military down to a bare minimum size they think we can get away with, which will be too small.

-Next question from Jake Tamper.
+Next question from Jake Tapper.

 Here's a question a lot of Senate Democrats want to know.

-When you gave your joint address to Congress, you said that under our plan no federal dollars will be used to fund abortions.
+When you gave your joint address to Congress, you said that under our plan, no federal dollars will be used to fund abortions.

-Now, this amendment passed Saturday night, which not only prohibits abortion coverage in the public option, but also prohibits women who receive subsidies from taking out plans That provide abortion coverage.
+Now, this amendment passed Saturday night, which not only prohibits abortion coverage in the public option, but also prohibits women who receive subsidies from taking out plans that provide abortion coverage.

-Does that meet the promise you set out, or does it overreach?
+Does that meet the promise you set out or does it overreach?

 Does it go too far?